peernova/kestra-client-sdk/javascript-sdk/docs/ExecutionsApi.md

   'state': [new KestraApi.StateType()], // [StateType] | A state filter
-  'labels': ["null"], // [String] | A labels filter as a list of 'key:value' 'triggerExecutionId': "triggerExecutionId_example", // String | The trigger execution id 'childFilter': new KestraApi.ExecutionRepositoryInterfaceChildFilter() // ExecutionRepositoryInterfaceChildFilter | A execution child filter
+  'labels': ["null"], // [String] | A labels filter as a list of 'key:value' 'triggerExecutionId': "triggerExecutionId_example", // String | The trigger execution id 'childFilter': new KestraApi.ExecutionRepositoryInterfaceChildFilter(), // ExecutionRepositoryInterfaceChildFilter | A execution child filter
-};
+  'newState': new KestraApi.StateType() // StateType | The new state of the unqueued executions };
 apiInstance.unqueueExecutionsByQuery(tenant, deleteExecutionsByQueryRequest, opts, (error, data, response) => {
   if (error) {